tanngoc93/swarm-stackhouse/README.md

 ## Sample stack file

 An example Docker Swarm stack configuration is provided in `swarm-stack-sample/sample-stack.yml`.
-Use it as a starting point and replace placeholder values like `exampleorg/myapp:latest` and `example.com` with settings for your environment.
+The `image` field supports overriding via an `IMAGE_NAME` environment variable and falls back to `exampleorg/myapp:latest` if none is provided.
+Replace this placeholder along with `example.com` and other sample values with settings for your environment.

 ## Logs and debugging